M66B/FairEmail/FAQ.md

 **General errors**

+The error *...
+Authentication failed ...* likely means your username or password was incorrect.
+Some providers expect as username just *username* and others your full email address *username@example.com*.

 The errors *...
 Couldn't connect to host ...*, *...
 Connection refused ...* or *...
 Network unreachable ...*
 mean that FairEmail was not able to connect to the email server.